Stevenson screen

-A Stevenson screen or instrument shelter is a shelter or an enclosure used to protect meteorological instruments against precipitation and direct heat radiation from outside sources, while still allowing air to circulate freely around them.
-It forms part of a standard weather station and holds instruments that may include thermometers (ordinary, maximum/minimum), a hygrometer, a psychrometer, a dewcell, a barometer, and a thermograph.
+A Stevenson screen, or instrument shelter, is a shelter or an enclosure used to protect meteorological instruments against precipitation and direct heat radiation from outside sources, while still allowing air to circulate freely around them.
+It forms part of a standard weather station and holds instruments such as thermometers, hygrometers, and barometers.

-Stevenson screens may also be known as a cotton region shelter, an instrument shelter, a thermometer shelter, a thermoscreen, or a thermometer screen.
+A Stevenson screen may also be called a cotton region shelter, an instrument shelter, a thermometer shelter, a thermoscreen, or a thermometer screen.
 Its purpose is to provide a standardised environment in which to measure temperature, humidity, dewpoint, and atmospheric pressure.
 It is white in color to reflect direct solar radiation.